-Remember to take your glass bottles, jars, trextiles, shoes and Tetra Pak cartons to one of our bring banks.
+Remember to take your glass bottles, jars, textiles, shoes and Tetra Pak cartons to one of our bring banks.
 The remainder can be placed either in the grey bin if it is rubbish, or green bin if its garden waste.
-To locate your nearest bring banks.
+To locate your nearest Bring Site.

-Your garden waste bin is for green organic garden waste.
+Your green bin is for green, organic garden waste.

-It now costs residents £35 per year for us to collect one green bin.
-Each additional bin costs £20 per year.
-Find out more about the garden waste scheme.
+It now costs residents £40 per year for us to collect one green bin.
+Each additional bin costs £25 per year.

 Your grey bin is for household waste that cannot be recycled or composted in your blue or green bin or at bring sites.